The purest form of natural water is :

 Answer

-Alcohol is mixed with water and is used in car radiators to prevent it from freezing in cold weather because presence of impurities in water lowers the freezing point.
+Alcohol is mixed with water and is used in car radiators to prevent it from freezing in cold weather because the presence of impurities in water lowers the freezing point.

 Give reasons: